 - Stevens Johnson Syndrome

 - Toxic Epidermal Necrolysis

 - Exfoliative Dermatitis

 - Abdominal Pain

 Bextra is a dangerous drug, and many people are filing lawsuits against the drug marketers, Pfizer and Pharmacia, to recover compensation for their injuries.

-If you or a loved one has suffered from the side effects of Bextra, contact the Law Offices of Michael A. DeMayo, L.L.P. ® to schedule your free initial consultation.
+If you or a loved one has suffered from the side effects of Bextra, contact DeMayo Law Offices, L.L.P. ® to schedule your free initial consultation.